 In Fall 2011, before joining UCLA TFT full time, Araiza served as a guest director in the Department of Theater working with second- and third-year M.F.A. students on a production of The Adding Machine by Elmer Rice.

-Shushtari earned a B.S. in TV/Film from San Diego State University and an M.F.A. in film directing from the UCLA School of Theater,
+Shushtari earned a B.S. in TV/Film from San Diego State University and an M.F.A. in film directing from the UCLA School of Theater, Film and Television.

 Thomas Orth is a director and movement specialist whose work merges gymnastics, ritual, and dance.
 He has created roles for the Guthrie and John Anson Ford theaters and directed original work for the L.A.
 Shakespeare Festival, Solari Theater, Southwest Ballet Company and UCLA.
 Productions include The Visit, West Side Story and the premiere of Fools.